 You will also need to get involved with an Orthodox-Jewish family, because that is the only possible way to internalize Judaism.
 Judaism cannot be learned entirely from books, and in was never meant to be.
 So get yourself invited to homes for the Sabbath.
 Read my wife’s article «The Kindness of Strangers,» to learn more about how to do this..

 It is impossible to properly fulfill Judaism unless you are part of a Jewish community and congregation.
-Unless yours is an unusual circumstance, your Rabbi will insist that you move to a neighborhood with a Jewish presence, where you will have easy access to an Orthodox community, a synagogue, kosher food, Rabbinical advice, and many other necessities of Jewish life.
+Unless yours is some kind of unusual circumstance (and I can’t imagine what sort of circumstances those might be), your Rabbi will insist that you move to a neighborhood with a Jewish presence, where you will have easy access to an Orthodox community, a synagogue, kosher food, Rabbinical advice, and many other necessities of Jewish life.

 You will have to study a great deal.
 And then you will have to study more.
 And when you have converted, you will have to keep studying constantly.
 Get used to that, because Torah study is the hinge upon which all of Judaism swings.
 Judaism demands ongoing and constant study of Torah and all aspects of Judaism.
 The Study of Torah is in itself one of the Commandments of the Torah, and applies to every Jew: scholar or unlearned.
 There is, thankfully, no end to Torah study, and one must keep growing and broadening in Torah study for as long as one lives.
 And your Torah study should not be limited to the abstract.
 Your Torah study should also have some bearing on your relationship with Hashem, whether it be by enhancing your Love and Fear of Hashem, or by enriching your performance of the Commandments, by improving you relationship with other people, or by improving your self-discipline and devotion to Hashem through the Commandments and Laws, or in any other sense that is related to Judaism.
 The Torah must be a part of you, move within you, be the one guiding force in your life.